hirerank/hirerank.github.io/src/pages/privacy.md

 **What are your rights?** Depending on where you are located geographically, the applicable privacy law may mean you have certain rights regarding your personal information.
 Click [here](#privacyrights) to learn more.

-**How do you exercise your rights?** The easiest way to exercise your rights is by filling out our data subject request form available here: recruiterreport.co/contact, or by contacting us.
+**How do you exercise your rights?** The easiest way to exercise your rights is by filling out our data subject request form available here: hirerank.cc/contact, or by contacting us.
 We will consider and act upon any request in accordance with applicable data protection laws.

-Want to learn more about what RecruiterReport does with any information we collect?
+Want to learn more about what HireRank does with any information we collect?
 Click [here](#toc) to review the notice in full.

 TABLE OF CONTENTS
 -----------------